1 June – 16 October 2016. Fundació Antoni Tàpies

-In collaboration with the Institut Valencià d’Art Modern, the Fundació Antoni Tàpies presents the second part of a project that revisits Farocki’s early militant films from the 1960s, as well as the video installations he produced from 1995 on.
-While the selection at IVAM focuses on Farocki’s research on the surveillance image, the operational image and the technologies of vision, the Fundació Antoni Tàpies will present a series of emblematic works that analyse forms of labour arising from traditional production modes as well as from the demands of capitalist production focusing on changes in labour processes and their representation in contemporary societies.
+In collaboration with the Institut Valencià d’Art Modern, the Fundació Antoni Tàpies presents the second half of a project that revisits Farocki’s militant films from the 1960s and the installations that totally occupied him from 1995.
+While the selection at IVAM will focus on his research on surveillance cameras and the technification of vision, the Fundació Antoni Tàpies is presenting a series of emblematic works analysing new forms of labour arising from capitalist production demand, especially those that require the mobilisation of more subjective and human aspects than those hitherto employed by the systems of exploitation.